green-coding-solutions/cloud-energy/README.md

 - vhost operating point
 - validation of EC2 machines and the data from Teads.
 - Performance optimizations for inline processing to get below 2% of utilization for 100ms intervals
+- Re-evaluating more machines from the SPECPower database in our lab and better understand what the BIOS settings really impact in regards to the server energy
+- Research what values in the cloud are typically set for the BIOS settings that SPECPower lists and if they can be configured in the cloud
+- Introspecting our models to understand which parameter in which setting will give the most energy gain when set on the machine so that developers can optimize these parameters

 ## Credits